fabianbandini/mensa-buddy/README.md

-Mensa Buddz is a tool where you can access all menuplans of every [https://zfv.ch/de/betriebe/personalrestaurants](ZFV) canteen.
+Mensa Buddy is a tool where you can access all menuplans of every [https://zfv.ch/de/betriebe/personalrestaurants](ZFV) canteen.

 ## ✨ Features